 Springfield, Massachusetts and nearby Hartford, Connecticut combine to make the second largest metro area in New England (after Boston).
 Having been to Hartford a few years ago, I decided to check out Springfield.
-After toying around with logistics, I realized that I could tack on two half-days in Springfield on to my late February Worcester trip via the once-daily Amtrak.
+After toying around with logistics, I realized that I could visit Springfield from Worcester via the once-daily Amtrak.
 I planned to make this a car-free trip, so I rented an AirBNB about a 40-minute walk from downtown.
 The listing was interestingly in Spanish and was significantly cheaper than anything else in the area.

 February 26, 2022: Out and About

 The Amtrak train from Worcester arrived around 15:00.
 The ride took an hour and dropped me off in downtown.

 Downtown Springfield is also home to all the attractions.
 One of those attractions is the Springfield Museums, a collection of 5 museums.
 It includes an art museum, history museum and Dr. Seuss Museum because the famed children´s writer is from Springfield.
 Entry to the museums cost $25 for the day.
 Unfortunately, with only an hour before closing, I could not justify this cost.
 So instead, I walked through the beautifully done Dr. Seuss sculpture garden.